eclipse-bluechi/bluechi/subprojects/README.md

 git -C subprojects/<repository name> checkout <tag>
 ```

-For the new subproject to be usable by hirte, it needs to be integrated in the main [meson.build](../meson.build).
+For the new subproject to be usable by bluechi, it needs to be integrated in the main [meson.build](../meson.build).
 One
 requirement for this is that the subproject itself uses meson and provides a `meson.build`.
 If the subproject itself is
 a `meson` project, include it as [subproject](https://mesonbuild.com/Subprojects.html).
 The included `inih` or
 `hashmap.c` can serve as a reference here.
-Otherwise the `subdir` function can be used (similar to hirte internal projects).
+Otherwise the `subdir` function can be used (similar to bluechi internal projects).

 And, finally, add and commit the changes.
 The same procedure can be used to upgrade a submodule to a newer tag.